markets/maily/README.md

 ### Email description

-You can add a description to an email and it will be displayed along with its preview.
+You can add a description to any email and it will be displayed along with its preview.
 This is useful in some cases like: someone from another team, for example, a marketing specialist, visiting Maily to review some texts and images; they can easily understand when this email is sent by the system.

 ```ruby
 Maily.hooks_for('BookingNotifier') do |mailer|